csswizardry/csswizardry.github.com/_posts/2026-08-20-uno-is-underrated.md

 aren’t measuring it, we’re trying to explain an incomplete TTFB with an incomplete set of timings.

+In keeping with my desire to document [front-end’s missing metrics](/2026/06/front-ends-missing-metric-the-tbt-window/), today is UNO’s turn.

 {% include promo.html %}

 ## TTFB’s Missing Time